Cover Image

 Comparison of Shipping Models

 The FBA network previously gave sellers a big competitive advantage by providing ultra-fast, one-to-two-day Prime shipping.
 However, as more customers prioritize price over delivery speed, they might switch to slower but cheaper alternatives like Temu and Shein.
-In order to retain those customers and keep them within Amazon's ecosystem, Amazon Value must establish itself in the future as a viable low-cost option.
+In order to retain those customers and keep them within Amazon’s ecosystem, Amazon Haul must establish itself in the future as a viable low-cost option.

 Differentiated Design

-Amazon Value mock-up design
+Amazon Haul mock-up design

-Amazon Value mock-up design (Source: Juozas Kaziukėnas)
+Amazon Haul mock-up design (Source: Juozas Kaziukėnas)

-This approach allows Amazon to target price-sensitive consumers without diluting its broader brand image or alienating its existing customer base that may prioritize factors other than price.
+Seperating Amazon Haul so clearly allows Amazon to target price-sensitive consumers without diluting its broader brand image or alienating its existing customer base that may prioritize factors other than price.

 With the launch of its low-cost section, Amazon is introducing a new layer of competition that could reshape the way existing sellers and vendors operate within the marketplace.
-Amazon Value directly challenges Temu and Shein, aiming to capture budget-conscious consumers through ultra-affordable pricing and a streamlined, mobile-first experience.
+Amazon Haul directly challenges Temu and Shein, aiming to capture budget-conscious consumers through ultra-affordable pricing and a streamlined, mobile-first experience.
 Vendors and sellers now find themselves navigating a market where consumer expectations around cost, delivery, and product variety have shifted drastically.

 Supply Chain Divide